 Within the village, its commanding position offers some of the best views available and visitors are often found looking fondly out over the garden and rooftops to the extraordinary panorama beyond, having a Shirley Valentine moment!
 Imagine, therefore, what can be seen from the balcony two levels higher - the views are simply magnificent and whole days can be lost while you sit and try to take it all in.
 Binoculars are provided to help!

-The main salon is a truly magnificent room, being sumptuously furnished and with a traditional fireplace: we guarantee that this is where you will spend the majority of your time when in Eleni’s House!
+The bedroom is a truly magnificent room, being sumptuously furnished and with a traditional fireplace: we guarantee that this is where you will spend the majority of your time when in Eleni’s House!
 This bright and airy space opens on to the balcony with amazing views at the front, and on to street level at the back (no traffic), as the house is built into the hillside.
-Following the local style, a separate toilet is off the balcony, being fully tiled with a WC and washbasin.
+In true Sporades style, a separate toilet is off the balcony, being fully tiled with a WC and washbasin.

-This is a large, airy room with a king-size bed, a high ceiling, tiled floor and traditional fireplace.
+This is a large, airy room with a high ceiling, tiled floor and traditional fireplace.
 There is 3-seater sofa, other chairs, a coffee table and bookcase.
-A window provides views to the west.
-The adjacent separate dressing room provides a wardrobe, chest of drawers / dressing table and a day-bed.
+A window provides views to the west to Skiathos.

-The kitchen is fitted with a double sink, full-size electric oven with four hot plates, fridge, work surface and many storage cupboards.
-Equipment includes all essential pots, pans, crockery, glassware and utensils, with an electric kettle and toaster.
+The kitchen is fitted with a double sink, full-size electric oven with four hot plates, fridge/freezer, work surface and many storage cupboards.
+Equipment includes all essential pots, pans, crockery, glassware and utensils, with an electric kettle and filter coffee maker.